Snarcanine/22.03/README.md

 Figure out how to scale photos,
 Get all the bullets to format correctly. update and add more photos/diagrams,
-Maybe jsut change week 1 to say I was absent?
+Maybe just change week 1 to say I was absent?